 Chacon and Rafael Limon did not like each other.
 Limon, a native of Mexico City, saw Bobby as a typical “pretty boy,” a pampered California boxer, lacking in manhood, while “The Schoolboy” regarded “Bazooka” an an arrogant prick.
-Their first three fights had been rough and nasty and the fourth promised to be no different, except in one regard: this time it was for the WBC super-featherweight title that Limon had won earlier that year.
-Held in Sacramento and broadcast live on national television, Chacon fans packed the auditorium, everyone hoping Bobby might redeem the years of pain and sacrifice by finally winning a second world title.
+Their first three fights had been rough and nasty and the fourth promised to be no different, except in one regard: this time it was for the a super-featherweight world title belt which Limon had won earlier that year.
+Held in Sacramento and broadcast live on national television, Chacon fans packed the auditorium, everyone hoping Bobby might redeem the years of pain and sacrifice by finally winning a second world championship.

 In his dressing room before the fight, Chacon, pacing restlessly, his thoughts never far from Valorie, kept repeating out loud to himself: “I can’t lose.
 I can’t lose.”

 From the opening bell, the two men fought with startling ferocity and little regard for self-protection.
-Limon attacked from the outset, landing wide, looping shots and forcing Chacon to give ground.
-He took the first round and midway through round two he had Bobby in the corner, working him over with both hands before Chacon abruptly charged forward and fought his way out, landing a series of hard rights as the crowd erupted.
+Limon was the aggressor, landing wide, looping shots and forcing Chacon to give ground.
+He took the first round and midway through round two he had Bobby in the corner, working him over with both hands, before Chacon abruptly charged forward and fought his way out, landing a series of hard rights as the crowd erupted.
 Yes, it was going to be another war.

-A left hand put Chacon down in round three and the two warriors took turns going back and forth through the middle rounds, both men battling with savage intensity.
+A left hand put Chacon down in round three and the two warriors took turns punishing each other through the middle rounds, both battling with uncommon intensity.
 More and more it became a contest between the two fighters’ power hands, Chacon’s lead right vs the southpaw Limon’s overhand left.
-Chacon came on strong in rounds eight and nine, but a huge counter left put the challenger down again in round ten.
+Bobby came on strong in rounds eight and nine, but a huge counter left put the challenger down again in round ten.

-By the fourteenth, Limon’s legs were gone and he clung to Chacon like a drowning man in rough water while Bobby, desperate and driven, surged forward, fighting with the urgency of someone whose very life was on the line.
-And in the final round, with the crowd on its feet and roaring, Chacon finally found what he had been searching for.
-With fewer than fifteen seconds left, he landed two heavy right hands that sent “Bazooka” to the canvas, Chacon leaping to the ropes over the fallen Limon and letting out a wild bellow of triumph.
+By the fourteenth, Limon’s legs were gone and he clung to Chacon like a drowning man in rough water, while Bobby, desperate and driven, surged forward, fighting as if his very life was on the line.
+And in the final round, with the crowd on its feet and chanting Bobby!
+Bobby!
+Bobby!, he finally found what he had been searching for.
+With fewer than fifteen seconds left, he caught Limon coming in with a hard right and followed up with two more, the blows sending “Bazooka” crashing to the canvas, Chacon leaping to the ropes and letting out a wild bellow of triumph.
 Seconds later the final bell rang.
 It was like something out of a movie.

 Afterwards, an emotional Bobby dedicated the win to Valorie.